Scott County imposes county-wide curfew from 9 p.m. to 5 a.m. daily until further notice

 Officers responded to 45 serious disturbance calls, as well as dozens of confirmed shots fired incidents.

-One of the fatalities occurred at the Walmart on West Kimberly Road at 3101 W. Kimberly Road and the other in the 1100 block of West 15th Street or in that general area, Sikorski said.
+One of the fatalities occurred at the Walmart at 3101 W. Kimberly Road and the other in the 1100 block of West 15th Street or in that general area, Sikorski said.

 No new information on the fatalities was released at the 9 a.m. news briefing.